thegeorgeous/graphd/README.md

 ## TODO
 - Add support for metadata headers
-- Add support for timeouts
-- Add support for credentials
+- Add support for credentials and login
 - Add support for async calls